2-year-old with fever, facial pain, dental caries, and facial edema

 - Symptoms include deepening of the gingival pockets between the teeth with the accumulation of calculus deposits.
 The gums soon lose their attachment to the tooth, and bone loss occurs.
 Bacteria accumulate in the gingival pockets and can lead to progression of the disease.
 Later in the course of the disease, the gums recede, and eventually, tooth loss occurs

-- Pt should be counseled about increases risk for cardiovascular events
+- Pt should be counseled about the increased risk for cardiovascular events

 - Patients with HIV gingivitis present with a bright erythematous line along the gingival margin and complain of spontaneous bleeding

 - Overgrowing of gums so that it blocks the teeth, commonly caused by medications

 - Phenytoin, CCBs, and Cyclosporine

 Vincent's Angina “Trench Mouth”

 - Necrotizing gingivitis: Characterized by the “punched-out” appearance of the gingival papillae.
 Caused by an overgrowth of oral flora.
 Occurs most often in children and young adults in developing nations.
 Mainly occurs in sub-Saharan Africa.

 - Treatment: address malnutritions, Chlorhexidine gluconate (Peridex): 15 mL swish/spit BID, PO ABX.